syncthing/docs/specs/bep-v1.rst

     /                               /
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-The header length word is two bytes (i.e., an int16) in network byte order (BE).
+The header length word is two bytes (i.e., an int16).
 It indicates the length of the following **Header** message.
 The Header is in protocol buffer format.
 The Header describes the type, length and compression status of the following message.
 The message itself is one of the concrete BEP messages described below, identified by the **type** field of the Header.

 .. code-block:: proto